vSAN in Industrial Environments

 - If the cluster size is no greater than 4 hosts, stick with storage policies using RAID-1 mirroring.
 This will give your data the ability to regain their prescribed levels of resilience should you have a host fail.

 - Install vSphere/vSAN on persistent flash devices such as an SSD, M.2, U.2, or BOSS module.
-Using Micro SD cards or USB sticks for the hypervisor was popular at one time, but that trend is fading away fast due to the questionable quality of those devices, and the lack of ability to assign persistent host logging to devices.
+Using SD cards or USB sticks for the hypervisor was popular at one time, but that trend is fading away fast due to the questionable quality of those devices, and the lack of ability to assign persistent host logging to devices.
+For the best levels of reliability, stay away from SD cards and USB devices as the hypervisor installation target.

 - Specify the hosts with at least two disk groups.
 Two or more disk groups on a host allow the host to still continue to provide storage capacity in the event of a disk group failure.
 This is especially important in smaller clusters.